Azure/AppService/_posts/2022-08-18-Configure-Azure-Firewall-With-ASEv3.md

     - azure firewall
 ---

-When deploying App Service Environment, one requirement you will probably want its to monitor and limit your egress traffic from the ASE.
+When deploying App Service Environment, one requirement you will probably want is to monitor and limit your egress traffic from the ASE.

 This blog post walks you through how to achieve this using Azure Firewall, this assumes you have a [hub and spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) in place in Azure with more than one [landing zone](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).